 - B vitamins (especially folate) reduce blood levels of homocysteine, an intermediate in amino acid metabolism.
 Elevated homocysteine levels are an important risk factor for CHD.

 - Plant sterols and stanols (the plant equivalents of cholesterol) reduce cholesterol levels by blocking cholesterol absorption, as does dietary fiber.
-(For more on sterols, see the July/August 2004 issue of Experience Life.)

 - Antioxidants do not reduce cholesterol levels, but, just as important, they do reduce the oxidation of LDLs in the bloodstream.

 Based on these dietary facts, it’s safe to say that the problem is not so much that we are eating too much saturated fat but that we’re eating too much food – period.
-And yet we’re still not eating enough fruits, vegetables, nuts and whole grains – which are some of the best sources of monounsaturated fats, B vitamins, fiber, plant sterols, plant stanols and antioxidants.
+And yet we’re still not eating enough fruits, vegetables, nuts and high-quality whole-kernel grains – which are some of the best sources of monounsaturated fats, B vitamins, fiber, plant sterols, plant stanols and antioxidants.